 Live Action TV

-- The Gerudo in The Legend of Zelda: Ocarina of Time have only one male child every 100 years.
-One male child, Ganondorf, becomes their king.
-This doesn't go well.
+- The Gerudo in The Legend of Zelda: Ocarina of Time have only one male child every 100 years, and he becomes their king.
+Unfortunately, one male child, Ganondorf, isn't happy being the king of just the Gerudo.

 - The BattleTanx games on Nintendo 64 and PlayStation had a plague wipe out 99% of the female population.
 The remainder were dubbed QueenLords and the remaining men fight over them with tanks.
 The sequel reveals the plague was unleashed by Cassandra, a psychic who wanted to weed out any females unable to use The Edge.